Introduction to structural causal models in science studies

 The key insight is that two variables that are connected through certain paths are correlated, even if they are not connected through any causal paths.
 We discern two types of paths.
 One type of path, through which two variables are correlated, is called an open path.
 Another type of path, through which two variables are not correlated, is called a closed path.
 If there are no open paths between two variables, the two are not correlated.
 Both causal paths and non-causal paths can be open or closed.
 Indeed, if there is a non-causal path that is open, two variables are correlated, but this “correlation does not imply causation”.

 Formalising this slightly, two variables \(X\) and \(Y\) are correlated if there is an open path between \(X\) and \(Y\).
-If there are no open paths between \(X\) and \(Y\), they are not correlated2.
+If there are no open paths between \(X\) and \(Y\), they are not correlated.
 We can identify a causal effect of \(X\) on \(Y\) by closing all non-causal paths between \(X\) and \(Y\) and by opening all causal paths from \(X\) to \(Y\).
 Whether a path is open or closed depends on the types of variables on a path, and whether those variables are conditioned on.
-We explain this in more detail below, and provide a visual summary of the explanation in Figure 2.
+We explain this in more detail in the next subsection, and provide a visual summary of the explanation in Figure 2.

 We call a path open when all the nodes, i.e. variables, on the path are open.
 If there is a single closed variable on a path, the entire path is closed.
 You can think of this as a sort of information flow: if all nodes are open, information can flow through, but a single closed node blocks the flow of information.
 We can change whether a variable should be considered open or closed by conditioning on it.
 By closing a variable, we can therefore close a path.
 By opening a variable, we can potentially open a path, unless the path is still closed by another variable.

 There are many ways in which we can condition on a variable.
 A common approach in quantitative analysis is to include such a variable in a regression analysis.
 But another way is to analyse effects separately for various categories of some variable.
 For example, we can condition on Field by performing an analysis for each field separately.
 This can be thought of as comparing cases only within these categories.
 Other approaches include for example so-called matching procedures.
 When matching cases on a certain variable, we only compare cases which are the same (or similar) on that variable.
-Finally, in science studies, indicators are frequently “normalised”, especially citation indicators (Waltman and Eck 2019), which amounts to conditioning on the variables used for the normalisation.
+Finally, in science studies, indicators are frequently “normalised”, especially citation indicators (Waltman and Eck 2019), which aim to control for confounding effects, although derived variables may require separate considerations (Berrie et al. 2025).

 Confounders, colliders and mediators